 5. TRAVEL WITH FRIENDS OR FAMILY

 Are you getting sticker shock when looking at hotel rooms?
-An easy way to slash that price in half is to invite friends or family to join you on vacation.
+An easy way to slash that price in half is to invite friends or family to join you for a cheap trip to Hawaii.

 You can either share a hotel room (and split the cost) or go in on a larger Airbnb or VRBO, which tends to be cheaper than hotel rooms.

 Traveling with more people also can save you money on food in Hawaii.
 You can head to Costco and get large cases of drinks, snacks, and Costco-sized ready-to-cook meals.

 And you can rent a larger vehicle and split the cost.

 If your group is large enough, you might also qualify for group discounts on tours.

 If you’ve never used Airbnb, get $40 off with my link!